 Back protectors must adapt to the anatomical bend of the athlete's spine and lie flat against the body.
 The top edge of the back protector must be situated in the area of the spinal column and may not go above the 7th cervical vertebrae (C7).
 The maximum thickness must be in the middle part and may not exceed 45 mm; the thickness reduces at the edges of the back protector.
 Designs with the view to improve aerodynamic properties are forbidden.
 The back protector must be worn underneath the competition suit.
-It is strongly recommended to use protectors that are certified according to the latest EN 1621:2 standard.
+It is strongly recommer 1621:2 sta use protecto rs that are certified accordino g to t he latest EN